 Dry and sub-humid forests

-Insects, nut, seeds, chicks of other bird species, Balsa blossom nectar
+Insects, nut, seeds, other small birds, Balsa blossom nectar

 Gang up to frighten predators

 Up to 20 years